He was an Austrian-born officer in the Waffen-SS during World War II, famously known by Allied intelligence as “The Most Dangerous Man in Europe.”

 -

-The Gran Sasso Raid (1943): His most famous mission was the daring glider-borne rescue of Italian dictator Benito Mussolini from a mountaintop hotel in the Gran Sasso massif, a feat that earned him the Knight’s Cross.
+The Gran Sasso Raid (1943): His most famous mission was the glider-borne rescue of Italian dictator Benito Mussolini from a hotel on top of the Gran Sasso mountain in Italy.
+This mission made him famous worldwide and earned him the Knight’s Cross seen on the figure.

 -

-Operation Greif (1944): During the Battle of the Bulge, he led a brigade of English-speaking German soldiers disguised in American uniforms to cause confusion behind Allied lines.
-This cemented his reputation as a master of deception.
+Operation Greif: During the Battle of the Bulge (1944), he led a brigade of English-speaking German soldiers disguised in American uniforms to cause chaos behind Allied lines.